garden-io/garden/docs/using-garden/modules.md

 ### Container Module with a Remote Image

-In this example we use the `image` directive to include an external Docker image with the project.
+In this example, we use the `image` directive to include an external Docker image with the project.
 This module has no source code of its own.

 ```yaml
 kind: Module